AubleLab/H3K27ac_in_stunting/README.md

 Place the masterEnhancer.bed file into a folder containing all BAM files for a given age group and from this folder run: \
 `bedtools multicov -bams *.bam -bed masterEnhancers.bed > countTable.txt`

 First three columns in the table are genomic coordinates of regions of interest followed by counts for individual samples.
-Make sure to add sample names to the sample columns based on their order within the folder.
+Make sure to add sample names to the sample columns based on their order within the folder (`ls *.bam`).

 ### 5) Map FASTQ files to dm6
 First check if you have bowtie2 index.\